bradleytaunt/accssible/_posts/2019-01-28-tabbed-content.md

 }
 ```

-The main inner content of each tab needs to have an `absolute` position set as it's default, since the one currently selected will switch to `relative` (more on that in a moment):
+The main inner content of each tab needs to have an `absolute` position set as it's default, since the one currently selected will switch to `relative` on mobile (more on that in a moment):

 ```css
 /* The inner tab content */